-“That’s when I thought, ‘I think I am going to be okay,’” Rosalia says.
+“That’s when I thought, ‘I think I am going to be okay,’” Rozalia says.

-It was also while she was undergoing cancer treatment that Rosalia’s life transformed in another way.
+It was also while she was undergoing cancer treatment that Rozalia’s life transformed in another way.
 Ganna Tashev, one of the hospital’s X-ray technologists, was initially brought in by Dr. Halkier to help with Russian translation.
-Like Rosalia and her husband, Ganna had come to Canada from the Ukraine.
-Soon, Ganna became an integral part of Rosalia’s life, helping her navigate the healthcare system and keeping a watch out for her and her husband.
+Like Rozalia and her husband, Ganna had come to Canada from the Ukraine.
+Soon, Ganna became an integral part of Rozalia’s life, helping her navigate the healthcare system and keeping a watch out for her and her husband.

-“God sent her,” says Rosalia.
+“God sent her,” says Rozalia.
 “You are family.
 You are a relative, basically.”

 “She’s basically my grandma now,” adds Ganna.

-Six years after her diagnosis, Rosalia continues to receive occasional treatments, and her liver is monitored by MRI.
+Six years after her diagnosis, Rozalia continues to receive occasional treatments, and her liver is monitored by MRI.
 She is very grateful to Dr. Halkier and the interventional team.

 “He has golden hands and a very good team with him,” she says.
 “Dr. Halkier really understood me as a person.
 He would give me the medications at the right time and do everything at the right moment.
 The ablations were completely pain-free.”